Fresh, flavoursome and healthy, you will love this homemade version of my favourite take-away, Vietnamese Chicken Salad Bowl.

 VIETNAMESE CHICKEN SALAD BOWL

-- 2 tbsp olive oil (or macadamia nut oil)
+- 2 tbsp extra virgin olive oil (or macadamia nut oil)

 - 2 tbsp finely chopped lemongrass (approx 2 stalks)